JermellB/restagraph/README.md

 - Whether it's a dependent type
     - Dependent types only exist in relation to another resource.
 E.g, a room only exists in the context of a building.
 - Notes about the resource-type, i.e. what kind of thing it represents, and how it's intended to be used.
+- Whether its value is read-only.
+    - This is really only useful for built-in attributes, e.g. the checksum that the server computes for each file that's uploaded.

+### User-defined resource attributes

 Resourcetypes can have any number of user-defined attributes.
-Each of these is defined with three characteristics:
+Each of these is defined with three main characteristics:

 - `name`
     - These are not specified in the Neo4j conventions, so I've gone with lowercase.
     - Don't name them with a leading `RG`.
 Technically you _can_, but if it collides with a term used by the API for some other kind of filtering, the reserved term takes precedence.
 Filtered terms currently include: